Argentine Air Force: Modernization (1960s–1970s)

 In the 1960s, new aircraft were incorporated, including the F-86F Sabre jet fighter and the Douglas A-4 Skyhawk mainly used for ground-attack.
 During the 1970s, the Air Force re-equipped itself with Mirage III interceptors, IAI Dagger multi-role fighters, and C-130 Hercules cargo planes.
 A counter-insurgency airplane, the Pucará, was also manufactured and used in substantial numbers.
 The Air Force also had an important role in the 1976 coup which lead to a military dictatorship that lasted until 1983.

 Falklands War (1982)

 The Falklands War was the first war fought by the Argentine Air Force against an external enemy.
 Some operational aircraft were obsolete.
 However, the airforce came close to winning the war for Argentina.
 During the war, the Air Force division of the Military Junta was called the Fuerza Aérea Sur (FAS, 'Southern Air Force'), and led by Ernesto Crespo.

 Air engagements began on May 1, 1982 with the UK's Royal Air Force initiating Operation Black Buck, in which the Avro Vulcan bomber XM607 attacked military air bases on the islands.
 The Task Force then sent Sea Harriers to attack positions at Stanley and Goose Green, where the first Argentine casualties occurred.

-The Argentine Air Force reacted by sending multiple IAI Dagger, A-4 Skyhawk attack aircraft, and Mirage III interceptors into the fray.
-The Mirage III went into combat with the Harriers on Bourbon Island, with one Mirage lost to a Harrier.
-On May 21, the Battle of San Carlos ("Bomb Alley") began once the Air Force attacked a detachment of British ships involved in the landing in the San Carlos Water.
-The Dagger and Skyhawk aircraft sank three British ships (HMS Coventry, a Type 42 destroyer; and two frigates, HMS Antelope and HMS Ardent).